HammerSeb/xDimer/README.md

 displacement_from_energy(E, n, gs_potential, vib_zero_point_energy, e_offset, q_xs):
 ```
 auxiliary function for semi-classical emission spectra.
 Inverse function of the emission energy - spatial coordinate relation.
 Calculates spatial displacement as function of photon energy for emission from the excited state at vibrational level `n` in Angstrom.
 Equation (S4) in electronic supplementary information.

 ***Arguments:***
 > `E` (ndarray): photon emission energy in eV
 >
 >`n` (Int): vibrational level n
 >
->`gs_potential` (Float): oscillator constant R_0 of the ground state potential in eV/Angstrom**2
+>`gs_potential` (Float): oscillator constant $R_0$ of the ground state potential in eV/Angstrom**2
 >
 >`vib_zero_point_energy` (Float): vibrational zero point energy in eV
 >
 >`e_offset` (Float): energetic offset with respect to ground state minimum in eV
+>
 >`q_xs` (Float): spatial displacement of excited state with respect to the ground state minimum in Angstrom

 ***Returns:***
 >ndarray: spatial displacement in Angstrom

 #### xdimer_sc_emission
-There six numbered functions from i= [0 to 5] which calculate the semi-classical emission spectrum from the i-th vibrational level of the excited state.
+There six numbered functions from i= [0 to 5] which calculate the semi-classical emission spectrum from the i-th vibrational level of the excited state (c.f. equations (S7)-(S12) in electronic supplementary information).
 The emission from the ground state is disccused here exemplarily.
 ```python
 xdimer_sc_emission_0(E, gs_potential, xs_parameter ,vib_zero_point_energy, e_offset, q_xs)
 ```